 Copper mineralisation at Canbelego is hosted in sub-parallel NNW-trending shear zones.
-CANDD015 intersected two mineralised shear zones interpreted to coincide with the Western Lode and Main lode positions:
+CANDD016 intersected two mineralised shear zones, interpreted to coincide with the Western Lode and Main lode positions, consistent with the previously reported observations from CANDD015:

-- The upper shear zone was intersected between 379m to 428.4m downhole in the down dip position of the West Lodes and may be the down dip extension of the CBW1 lode intersected in previous RC drilling. - The lower shear zone from 529.8m to 554.8m downhole corresponds to the targeted Main Lode, confirming that the mineralised structure that hosts the Main Lode extends 150m down-dip of the copper mineralisation intersected in CANDD012 (14.3m at 1.96 % Cu from 417m, including 8.3m at 2.82% Cu) and remains open at depth.
+- The upper shear zone was intersected between 362m to 371m downhole in the down dip position of the West Lodes and may be the down dip extension of the CBW1 lode intersected in previous RC drilling. - The lower shear zone from 604.5m to 628m downhole corresponds to the targeted Main Lode, confirming that the mineralised structure that hosts the Main Lode continues vertically.